 That’s okay, I understand!
 That’s why I am going to explain the correct terms and basics.
-If you are interested in learning the difference between a bridle and headstall, then please continue reading.
+If you are interested in learning the difference between bridle and headstall, then please continue reading.

-A bridle: whether it is for pleasure, shows, western, English, dressage is the complete set that has a bit that goes in their mouth with reins attached to hold and control the horse when riding.
+A bridle: whether it is for pleasure, shows, western, English, dressage is the complete headset that has a bit that goes in their mouth with reins attached to hold and control the horse when riding.

 There are many different styles and colors for different riding disciplines.

-Bits: A bit is a piece that goes in your horse’s mouth.
+Bits: A bit is a piece that goes in the horse’s mouth.
 The reins connect to it, and then you can communicate and control the horse.
-Bits, categorized into two groups
+Bits, categorized into two groups,

 Snaffle Bits: A Snaffle is a direct pressure bit